tvartom/ansible-collection-serveradmin/README.md

 * Encrypted backups with Rsnapshot
 * SSL-certificate with Letsencrypt (with updates) or Self signed

-* When logging in to the server, an admin user sees a splash-screen with information such as valid certificates, last backup and basic help of scripts to manage this server.
+* Splash-screen when logging in to the server.
+An akdmin user sees a splash-screen with information such as valid certificates, last backup and basic help of scripts to manage this server.
 * An application is running as a dedicated user, with little access to the rest of the server, and none to other applications.
 * Deploy script is generated, which pulls source from a repo, pushes back the version as an annotated git tag, builds the app and deploys it.
 No need for any extra build server like Jenkins or be dependent on Github Actions.